Reed-Math241/topPolluters/README.md

 | BASF           |              4 |             147 |           0.20 |               0.35 |            0.15 |                0.48 |                2 |
 | Dow Inc.       |              5 |              44 |           0.20 |               0.42 |            0.18 |                0.50 |                4 |
 | Celanese       |              6 |              NA |           0.15 |               0.59 |              NA |                  NA |                5 |

+## Use

+Environmental racism and discrimination is very pertinent in today’s world as it is a huge contributor to various health issues, and this dataset can help answer important questions regarding what U.S. corporations are contributing to different types of pollution both overall and in different communities.

 ## Example 1 - Are there any corporations/entities that rank highly (as top polluters) in all three indexes?